Primary and Secondary Education English Teacher

 • State teaching certification in English, TEFL, TESOL, ESL, TESL, or foreign language

-• Literacy tutoring experience with primary, middle, or high school students
+• Tutoring experience with primary, middle, or high school students

 Required Language Skills

 Travel by bicycle is required of all Volunteers.
-Volunteers should be prepared to ride on different types of roads – muddy roads, gravel or pavement during rainy season and dusty roads during dry season.
-As a Volunteer, you may enjoy beautiful rides through rice fields, under palmetto trees, as well as busier main thoroughfares with fast traffic.
+Volunteers should be prepared to ride on different types of roads – muddy roads, gravel or pavement during rainy season, and dusty roads during dry season.
+As a Volunteer, you may enjoy beautiful rides through rice fields, under palm trees, as well as on busy streets with fast traffic.

 In Cambodia cultural sensitivity is essential, including an awareness of the recent genocide and the effect it continues to have on the population.
 The effect of the genocide reaches every corner of life in Cambodia.
-Everyone over the age of 40 remembers the genocide firsthand.
 Our Peace Corps staff will work during training to share this part of Cambodia’s history with you.

-The tropical climate Volunteers enjoy in the Royal Kingdom of Cambodia means lush flowers, delicious tropical fruits and brilliant rice paddies.
+The tropical climate Volunteers enjoy in Cambodia means lush flowers, delicious fruits and brilliant rice paddies.
 It also means working and living in extreme heat and humidity.
 Most Volunteers have an electric fan in their room.
 You will not have access to air conditioning where you work or live.
 Becoming comfortable with a lot of sweat and cold bucket baths will be part of the Peace Corps Cambodia experience.

 Learn more about the Volunteer experience in Cambodia: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 All couples will live with a host family for the full 27 months of service.
 Couples will have one room within the family's home.
-Spouses will live in separate housing during nine weeks of Pre-Service Training so that each individual can focus on language acquisition during the initial training period.
+Couples will be given the option to live in separate housing during Pre-Service Training so that each individual can focus on language acquisition during the initial training period.